 - uses the Different Match (&^) operator, enabling better User Intent coverage without having to ignore the Language Objects that stretch across words they do not match; thanks to this Engine operator, the NLU Generator do not have to choose between either more reliable Language Objects (because they match more words in an example) or good example coverage (where all relevant words are used in the TLML syntax, without any long-matches stretching over them), it can do both!

-To take full advantages of the NLU Generator, it is recommended to add more than one positive User Intent, a maximum of 15 and to keep each User Intent shorter than 35 words/tokens.
+To take full advantages of the NLU Generator, it is recommended to add more than one positive example of User Intent, a maximum of 15 and to keep each example shorter than 35 words/tokens.

-This is recommended because providing more than one positive User Intent allows the NLU Generator to look for synonyms and better phrases and thereby suggest better TLML syntaxes.
-At the same time, tests have shown that more than 15 positive User Intents as well as User Intents longer than 35 words/tokens affect the performance heavily without improving the syntax quality much when these are many and lengthy.
+This is recommended because providing more than one positive example of User Intent allows the NLU Generator to look for synonyms and better phrases and thereby suggest better TLML syntaxes.
+At the same time, tests have shown that more than 15 positive examples as well as examples longer than 35 words/tokens affect the performance heavily without improving the syntax quality much when these are many and lengthy.

-Please note though that a trigger or transition of course can contain more than 15 positive User Intents when this is useful for running other Teneo functionalities, such as Auto-test, Suggest Ordering, or manual rendering of the TLML syntax.
+Please note though that a trigger or transition of course can contain more than 15 positive examples of User Intent when this is useful for running other Teneo functionalities, such as Auto-test, Suggest Ordering, or manual rendering of the TLML syntax.

-The NLU Generator generates a large set of syntax suggestions for each of the provided positive User Intents and will, at the very end of the process, select the syntax that covers all meaningful words (non-stopwords) in the User Intents by choosing the longest (covering most words, usually phrase level), the most common (shared by most User Intents), and the most exact (as narrow as possible) Language Objects and Entities.
+The NLU Generator generates a large set of syntax suggestions for each of the provided positive examples of User Intent and will, at the very end of the process, select the syntax that covers all meaningful words (non-stopwords) in the examples by choosing the longest (covering most words, usually phrase level), the most common (shared by most examples), and the most exact (as narrow as possible) Language Objects and Entities.

-The NLU Generator also makes use of the negative User Intents provided in a trigger or transition.
-When providing negative User Intents, the NLU Generator will either discard syntaxes that match negative User Intents (if there are alternative syntaxes that don't) or expand the syntax with negations.
+The NLU Generator also makes use of the negative examples of User Intent provided in a trigger or transition.
+When providing negative examples of User Intent, the NLU Generator either discards syntaxes that match negative examples (if there are alternative syntaxes that don't) or expand the syntax with negations.

-The negative User Intents only have influence on the syntax generation if they match the syntax generated for the positive User Intents.
-If a negative User Intent doesn't match the syntax, this means that everything is as it should be (the Auto-test would not fail for that trigger, for example) and the syntax would remain the same as it was before the negative User Intent was added.
+The negative examples of User Intent only have influence on the syntax generations if they match the syntax generated for the positive User Intent examples.
+If a negative example doesn't match the syntax, this means that everything is as it should be (the Auto-test would not fail for that trigger, for example) and the syntax would remain the same as it was before the negative example was added.